hillu/go-yara/README.cross-building.md

   used together with `CGO_CFLAGS` and `CGO_LDFLAGS` environment variables.)

+For the examples below, YARA is built out-of-tree. `YARA_SRC` refers to the directory that holds the YARA sources.
+The `YARA_BUILD_*` variables refer to directories in which build artifacts are placed.

 Since the MinGW environments provided by [MSYS2](https://msys2.org/) are technically cross-building environments, similar steps have to be taken, see below.